 Younger generations will often sleep in the streets from the night before, not even the rain stopping them from attending such heartfelt celebrations.
 That’s probably the most impressive thing about the festival altogether: locals truly care about it, and among them, younger generations especially love it.

-The best tip I can give if you wish to attend is to try to find accommodation along the route, asking for a room with a view or double checking there’s a terrace overlooking the itinerary I have reported above.
+The best tip I can give if you wish to attend is to try to book the places I recommended above – there aren’t many others along the route – asking for a room with a view or double checking there’s a terrace overlooking the itinerary I have reported above.

 How long should you stay in Viterbo?